Body Poem and Dream Poem: Illuminating Unthought Knowns

 What are the benefits of a Body Poem session?

 Body Poem is primarily designed to support integration through acceptance.
 It achieves this through providing a safe way for ALL parts of you to be seen, heard and met with complete acceptance (as opposed to being subjected to analysis, interpretation or subtle judgments).
-As Carl Rogers famously said,

 “The curious paradox is that when I accept myself just as I am, then I can change”.
 From On Becoming a Person: A Therapist’s View of Psychotherapy by Carl Rogers.

 Parts of you that may have previously been pushed out of your awareness might show up, wanting to be heard and included.
 Parts of you that have felt misunderstood or ignored may receive attention and understanding for the first time.
-When this happens, integration occurs, which is viscerally felt in the body – often as a sense of peace and wholeness.
+When this happens, a movement towards integration occurs, which is viscerally felt in the body – often as a sense of peace and wholeness.

 “Kindness is the manifestation of integration.”
 Daniel Siegel